ftCLI/FoundryTools-CLI/README.md

     -ls, --linked-styles <INTEGER RANGE INTEGER RANGE>

 Use this option to activate linked styles.
 If this option is active, linked styles must be specified.
+For example:
-For example: -ls 400 700, or -ls 300 600.
+-ls 400 700, or -ls 300 600.

     -ex, --exclude-namerecord [1|2|3|4|5|6|16|17|18]

 Name IDs to skip.
 The specified name IDs won't be recalculated.
-This option can be repeated(example: -ex 3 -ex 5 -ex 6...).
+This option can be repeated(example: -ex 3 -ex 5 ...).

     -swdt, --shorten-width [1|2|3|4|5|6|16|17|18]

 Name IDs where to use the short word for width style name (example: 'Cond' instead of 'Condensed').This option can be repeated (example: -swdt 3 -swdt 5 -swdt 6...).

     -swgt, --shorten-weight [1|2|3|4|5|6|16|17|18]

 Name IDs where to use the short word for weight style name (example: 'Md' instead of 'Medium').This option can be repeated (example: -swgt 3 -swgt 5 -swgt 6...).

     -sslp, --shorten-slope [1|2|3|4|5|6|16|17|18]

-Name IDs where to use the short word for slope style name (example: 'It' instead of 'Italic').This option can be repeated (example: -sita 3 -sita 5 -sita 6...).
+Name IDs where to use the short word for slope style name (example: 'It' instead of 'Italic').This option can be repeated (example: -sslp 3 -sslp 5 -sslp 6...).

     -sf, --super-family

 Superfamily mode.
 This option affects name IDs 3, 6, 16 and 17 in case of families with widths different from 'Normal'.
 If this option is active, name ID 6 will be 'FamilyName-WidthWeightSlope' instead of 'FamilyNameWidth-WeightSlope'.
 Mac and OT family/subfamily names will be FamilyName / Width Weight Slope' instead of 'Family Name Width / Weight Slope'.

     -aui, --alt-uid

 Use alternate unique identifier.
-By default, nameID 3 (Unique identifier) is calculated according to the following scheme: 'Version;Vendor code;PostscriptName'.
-The alternate unique identifier is calculated according to the following scheme: 'Manufacturer: Full Font Name:Creation Year'
+By default, nameID 3 (Unique identifier) is calculated according to the following
+scheme: 'Version;Vendor code;PostscriptName'.
+The alternate unique identifier is calculated according to the following
+scheme: 'Manufacturer:Full Font Name:Creation Year'

     -ri, --regular-italic